The significance of research cannot be understated

 Our commitment to research into our own work has helped us to understand the learning journey, provide evidence of impact or change which in turn informs the practice moving forward.
 Theory and practice in our view must always be the same therefore we are committed to building solid relationships with renowned academic centres where knowledge exchange can take place.

-Below are some of the papers that Sporting Communities feature in.
+Below are some of the publications that Sporting Communities feature in.

 Publications